 - Friday (07:30 – 12:00, 12:30 – 15:00)

-I arrived at 6:50, a good 40 minutes before the office opened, and I was still ninth in the queue.
-However, it was a sunny day, thus could have been much worse.
+I arrived at 06:50, a good 40 minutes before the office opened, and I was still ninth in the queue.
+However, it was the start of a warm sunny day, so that didn’t bother me.
 When the building opens you have to take a ticket from the machine (there is an English language option).
-It’s easy enough to select which option you need (for me, that was ‘Registration of an EU citizen’).
-Eventually, at some point, your number will be called.
-Fortunately for me that was 8:10, and the policer officer dealing with me spoke a reasonable level of English, which was a tremendous help.
+It was easy enough to select the relevant option (for me, that was ‘Registration of an EU citizen’).
+Fortunately my number was called at 8:10.
+The policer officer dealing with me spoke a reasonable level of English, which was a tremendous help.
+It’s probably advisable to bring a Slovak speaker with you.

 - Passport (or national ID card)